 The best and most effective step you can take in supporting students with learning differences is creating a sense of structure from the get-go.
 Students on the spectrum benefit from a schedule that allows them to prepare for what is coming; structure and routine can often help individuals on the spectrum build flexibility.
 In fact, schedules also benefit other learners too, as it keeps anxiety low, therefore supporting learning outcomes and mitigating misconduct.

 As best as you can, establish rules for your virtual classroom similar to those in your physical classroom.
 The start and end time; how participants share their thoughts; familiar phrases that you used in your physical classroom, all help to support students who may already be feeling flustered upon login.
-Perhaps you even write out your online course expectations with images associated with each rule, then review them before each class--better yet, email/mail them to every student, so everyone has a physical reminder of what they can expect.
+Perhaps you even write out your online course expectations with images associated with each rule, then review them before each class — better yet, email/mail them to every student, so everyone has a physical reminder of what they can expect.
+Time management is also a crucial component of remote learning for every type of learner, so encouraging thoughtful and proactive organization — especially during midterms and final exams — can empower students across the board.

 And while these expectations may need to shift as the semester progresses, at least the students who need structure the most have a foundation upon which to pivot.